 1. Difference between FATCA & CRS at a glance

-The need for a system to validate and improve tax compliance globally led to the formation of FATCA and CRS.
-Before talking about FATCA-CRS compliance, let us understand the difference between the two.
+The need for a system to validate and improve tax compliance globally has led to the formation of FATCA and CRS.
+Before talking about FATCA-CRS compliance, let us understand the difference between the two below:

-The US Tax Department launched FATCA in 2010 to promote tax compliance and discourage tax evasion.
-It stands for Foreign Account Tax Compliance Act.
+The United States Tax Department launched FATCA in the year 2010 to promote tax compliance and discourage tax evasion.
+FACTA stands for Foreign Account Tax Compliance Act.

 On the other hand, CRS is roughly a more international version of FATCA.
 While the former is only for US persons, the latter is applicable for citizens of every registered country.